 David L. Frazier, Sr. is a native and lifelong resident of Mobile, Alabama.
 He attended Troy State University, the University of South Alabama, Birmingham Bible College and is working on a Doctorate of Theology degree at Andersonville Baptist Seminary.
 He has been employed with Alabama Department of Transportation for 22 years, 14 of which he has spent as a Design Section Leader.

 He is currently the pastor of Revelation Baptist Church and has been for the last nine years.
-Rev. Fraizer's religious and civic organization involvement includes work with NAACP, Selma University as their Former Chairman of the Trustee Board, Ala.
-State Baptist Congress of Christian Education, Missions Alabama State Missionary Baptist Convention as the Superintendent, the Volunteer Mobile Board of Directors, the Boys and Girls clubs of South Alabama Board of Directors and others.
+Rev. Fraizer's religious and civic organization involvement includes work with the NAACP, Selma University as their Former Chairman of the Trustee Board, Ala.
+State Baptist Congress of Christian Education, Missions Alabama State Missionary Baptist Convention as the Superintendent, the Volunteer Mobile Board of Directors, the Boys and Girls Clubs of South Alabama Board of Directors and others.

 J. Scott Hunter is a former NFL Quarterback and sportscaster for CBS, WKRG and WNSP.
 He is an Alabama Sports Hall of Fame inductee and Mobile Sports Hall of Fame inductee.
 Hunter is a Financial/Investment Advisor and Partner for Raymond James & Associates and a spokesperson for Terry Thompson Chevrolet-Oldsmobile.
 He has served on a number of Boards including the NFL Players Association, the Air Force Association, Volunteers of America, the Fellowship of Christian Athletes, Alabama Sports Hall of Fame, Alabama Aviation Hall of Fame, Mobile Sports Hall of Fame, University of Alabama A Club and on the Board of Directors for ICC Capital Management.
 Hunter is a graduate of the University of Alabama.
+He also serves on the Board of Directors for CNB Bancorp, Inc.

 Kathy Dunning is the Chair of the Accounting Department at the University of Mobile, and an Assistant Professor of Accounting, a Certified Management Accountant and is Certified in Financial Management.
-She has taught accounting at the university level for over 20 years.
-She holds a B.S. in Biology from the University of Alabama and a Master’s degree in Business Administration and Accounting from the University of South Alabama.
+She has taught accounting at the university level for more than 20 years.
+She holds a B.S. degree in Biology from the University of Alabama and a Master’s degree in Business Administration and Accounting from the University of South Alabama.
 She is currently pursuing doctoral studies in Accounting.

 Mrs. Dunning serves on the Board of Trustees for the Foundation of the First Baptist Church of Mobile, and also on the Catholic Social Services Board.
 She serves as a Quality Examiner for Alabama Performance Excellence, advising various organizations on the application of Baldrige Quality procedures for their operational improvement.
 She is a member of the Gulf Coast Chapter of Certified Fraud Examiners, and a member of the Institute of Management Accountants.
 Mrs. Dunning is also an advocate of the Meals on Wheels program where she delivers meals on a regular basis.